Ricky Warwick: Personal life

-Warwick met Vanessa Young, presenter of MTV show Headbangers Ball, in 1990, during his time with The Almighty.
-They married in 1991 and divorced in 2000.
-He is now married to Christina, and lives in the US.
+Warwick met Vanessa Young, presenter of MTV show Headbangers Ball, in 1989, during his time with The Almighty.
+They married in 1991 and divorced in 1995.

 Warwick is friends with singer Joe Elliott, having performed backing vocals on Def Leppard albums, whilst Elliott has returned the favour recording on and producing Warwick's solo albums.
 Warwick was Elliott's Best man at his wedding in 2004.

 Warwick is a fan of Northern Ireland football club Glentoran, and in 2010 he released a three track DVD in aid of the Spirit of 41 campaign to save Glentoran from extinction.
 In December 2014, he performed an acoustic benefit show in Dundonald (a town east of Belfast) to raise funds for the Glentoran Community Trust.
 Warwick wore a specially commissioned one-off Glentoran football strip for the show.
 It featured the logos of all his bands, including The Almighty and Thin Lizzy, and was auctioned to help raise further funds for the Trust.